nicholaslopiccolo/nodejs-express-skeleton/README.md

 # Nodejs expressjs skeleton
-This repository want to be a ready to use nodeks+expressjs skeleton.
+This repository want to be a ready to use nodejs+expressjs skeleton.
 You can fork it, npm/yarn install and be ready to create your node app.

 The app.js create a server with some basic best practices, security with helmet.js, the parsing with body-paser, express-session to store data on the user session.